Conengmo/battle_map_tv/README.md

 ## Manual

 - Drag the TV window to your TV and make it fullscreen with the 'fullscreen' button.
-- Ue the 'add' button to load an image.
+- Use the 'add' button to load an image.
 - You can drag the image to pan.
 Zoom with your mouse scroll wheel or use the slider in the controls window.
 - Close the application with the 'exit' button.